WetSuiteLeiden/example-notebooks/README.md

 ### [`geting-started-technically`](geting-started-technically)
-Addresses some of the more technical, computery questions you may have while starting your own programming projects.
+Addresses some of the more technical, computery questions you may have while starting your own programming projects, such as
+ - how do I install this
+ - how do I maybe experiment with this _without_ installing anything (a.k.a. 'what are notebooks'

 ### [`research-methods`](research-methods)
 Examples of how to do certain text analysis, such as